-These confirmations are to be presented on request at any time to the control bodies or representatives of the federal government, AMA and the EU.
+These confirmations are to be presented on request at any time to the control bodies or representatives of the federal government, the certification body appointed by the AMA and the EU.

 Note: If an actually calculated value is given in an NH-U1, the "NH-U1 Supplement" form (see form "Company confirmation supplement" at www.ama.at) shall be used in addition.